netzke/netzke-basepack/README.md

 ## Running tests

+Before being able run the test app and the tests themselves, you must link your Ext JS library to `test/basepack_test_app/public`, e.g. (from the gems's root):

+    $ ln -s PATH/TO/YOUR/EXTJS/FILES test/basepack_test_app/public/extjs

 The bundled `test/basepack_test_app` application used for automated testing can be easily run as a stand-alone Rails app.
 It's a good source of concise, focused examples.
 After starting the application, access any of the test components (located in `app/components`) by using the following url:

     http://localhost:3000/components/{name of the component's class}